bondy-io/bondy/doc/guides/configuration/load_regulation_and_rate_limiting.md

 ## Refusing work at the door

 The cheapest work is work never accepted.
-When the node is busy, Bondy refuses **new sessions** at the earliest point it can.
+When the node is busy or its memory is high, Bondy refuses **new sessions** and **new token grants** at the earliest point it can.

-With `load_regulation.hello.enabled` on (the default), a `HELLO` arriving while the node is in the busy state is answered immediately with an `ABORT` carrying `wamp.error.unavailable`.
+With `load_regulation.hello.enabled` on (the default), a `HELLO` arriving while the node is in the busy state or the memory-high state is answered immediately with an `ABORT` carrying `wamp.error.unavailable`.
 The cost to the node is a parse and an encoded reply.
+The message names the condition — overload or memory pressure — so a client's logs tell the two apart; the reason URI is the same because the client's correct response is the same.

+The OAuth2 token and revocation endpoints have the same gate, reading the same two states.
+With `load_regulation.oauth2.enabled` on (the default), a request arriving while the node is busy or memory-high is answered with `503` and `retry-after` before any credential work — no password hashing, no store reads, no token write.
+Every token issued is a durable write and a row the node keeps, so a token burst on a node near its memory limit is exactly the work to refuse first; and on a busy node the grant's hashing and writes are what the client would time out waiting for.

 The alternative — accepting the session — is far more expensive, and worse for the client.
 Establishing a session means holding a socket, allocating session